-9.2.3.
 Social Insurance Cluster

 The National Social Security Strategy of Bangladesh puts much emphasis on introducing a suitable framework of social insurance.
-The Financial Institutions Division is working on developing insurance programmes for different walks of people.
+The Financial Institutions Division is working on developing insurance Programmes for different walks of people.
 Both the Finance Division and the Financial Institutions Division are the focal points for implementing social insurance.
 However, the lead is given to Financial Institutions Division.
-The formation of this cluster is as follows:
+The vision of this cluster is to implement a suitable social insurance system in the country.
+The objective of the cluster is to develop organizational capacity and formulate necessary legal instruments for introduction of social insurance and social pension.